 Who created Jungle Scout?
 Who owns Jungle Scout?

 Jungle Scout was founded in 2015 by Greg Mercer as the solution to finding great products to sell on Amazon.
 Today, Jungle Scout provides a suite of Amazon seller tools for everything from finding a product to sourcing a supplier to launching and optimizing a product listing and more.

 Do you really need Jungle Scout?

-Most of the people selling on Amazon just guess for the products that they think will sell.
+Most of the people selling on Amazon just guess about the products that they think will sell.
 They manually research a product and hope it will sell on Amazon.

-They spend hours and hours of researching products and depend upon their guess product.
+They spend hours and hours researching products and depend upon their guessed product.
 Jungle Scout made product research easy and will research the product instantly.

 In addition, product research is just a single aspect of the competition.
 If you choose a bad product then no matter how much you promote that product, you will fail to sell it on Amazon.
 The competition is fierce nowadays.
 You will not get a chance if you don’t select a unique and profitable product, and Jungle Scout will help you choose that product.
 This Jungle Scout review will help you to understand the importance of the research tool.

 A comprehensive Amazon product database that contains over 70 million products.
 It organizes and explores all the product ideas that match your search criteria.

 You can apply filters to drill down to find the profitable product quickly that also meets your search criteria.